hanchiang/my-website-hashnode/cl3zbfi4200s85rnvg7dp7z7j.md

 Being a software developer means that I spend most of my time writing code to build and maintain features, and fix bugs that are uncovered along the way.

-As much as I position myself to be a product engineer that delivers product features to solve user needs, there is little visibility of the impact on end-users, which is reasonable because the analytics part of the work will be typically handled by a product manager or analytics manager.

-I wanted to gain a first-hand experience in setting up simple analytics to track custom events in order to understand user behaviour.
-What better tool to start with than the ubiquitous [Google Analytics](https://analytics.google.com/analytics/web/), and [Venture bites](https://yaphc.com/project-venturebites-a-portal-for-asia-tech-startup-events)?
+I wanted to gain first-hand experience in setting up simple analytics to track custom events in order to understand user behaviour.
+What better tool to start with than the ubiquitous [Google Analytics](https://analytics.google.com/analytics/web/)?
+I chose [Venture bites](https://yaphc.com/project-venturebites-a-portal-for-asia-tech-startup-events) for this experiment.

 ## Set up Google Analytics